tkcrown/sparse_model_slides/index.md

 ## Ridge Regression

-### Pros
+### Advantages

-- $(\mathbf{X^TX + \lambda I})$ is inveritible and thus the cloased form solution always exist
+- $(\mathbf{X^TX + \lambda I})$ is always inveritible and thus the closed form solution always exist
-- Ridge regression controls the complexity with regularization term via $\lambda$, which is less prone to overfitting compared with least squares fit, e.g. sometimes a wildly large coefficient on one variable can be cancelled by another wildly large coefficient of a correlated variable
+- Ridge regression controls the complexity with regularization term via $\lambda$, which is less prone to overfitting compared with least squares fit,
+     - e.g. sometimes a wildly large coefficient on one variable can be cancelled by another wildly large coefficient of a correlated variable
-- Possibly higher prediction accuracy, as the estimates of ridge regression trade a little bias for less variance, compared with least squares
+- Possibly higher prediction accuracy, as the estimates of ridge regression trade a little bias for less variance

-### Cons
+### Disadvantages

 - Interpretability and compactness: Though coefficients are shrunk, but not to zero.
-For high dimensional problem, it may cause efficiency issue.
+Unlike methods that select part of the features, ridge regression may encounter efficiency issue and offer little interpretations in high dimensional problems.

 ---

-## Part4 Shrinkage Method - LASSO
+## Part 4: Shrinkage Method - LASSO

-- Introduction to Dimension Reduction
+1. Introduction to Dimension Reduction
-- Linear Regression and Least Squares (Review)
+2. Linear Regression and Least Squares (Review)
-- Subset Selection
+3. Subset Selection
-- <b>Shrinkage Method</b>
+4. <b>Shrinkage Method</b>
     - Ridge Regression
-    - <b>Lasso</b>
+    - <b>LASSO</b>
         - <b>Formulations</b>
         - <b>Comparisons with ridge regression and subset selection</b>
         - <b>Quadratic Programming</b>
         - <b>Least Angle Regression</b>
         - <b>Viewed as approximation for $l_0$-regularization</b>
-- Beyond Lasso
+5. Beyond LASSO

 ---